bascb/shared_log/README.md

 ## Installation

 1. Get the code
-1. Clone it to a folder
++ Clone it to a folder
-2. Download the compressed code and extract it to a folder
++ Or download the compressed code and extract it to a folder
 2. Install the library
-1. Open a teminal window in the folder where is the code (where is Makefile)
++ Open a teminal window in the folder where is the code (where is Makefile)
-2. write: $ make install
++ write: $ make install

 **Note:** You need to have root permissions in the last instruction.

-The shared should now be installed in your machine.
+The shared library should now be installed in your machine.

 ## Usage

-**Important:** The folder where log files will be stored must exists before library usage.
+**Important:** The folder where log files will be stored must exist before library usage.
 The library will not create a folder.

 A little example:

 	#include <stdio.h>
-	#include <lib100log.h>
+	#include <lib1000log.h>

 	int	main(void)
 	{